Intro: Best Retirement Planning Software Apps & Investment Management Software for 2017

 In addition to its online portal, Betterment makes accessing your retirement planning tools even easier with the Betterment mobile app.

 The Betterment mobile app allows you to:

-- Access your account via secure PIN
+- Access your account via a secure PIN

 - Real-time review of your investment balances and returns

 - Link checking accounts

 - Manage your portfolio